TrainingDojo

 Also check for common copy mistakes:

-• The token should start with Bearer.
+• The token usually starts with Bearer.

 • Do not add quotes before or after the token.

-How to Find Your TrainingPeaks Bearer Token and Athlete ID | TrainingDojo
+How to Find Your TrainingPeaks Bearer Token | TrainingDojo